TL;DR Answer Box

 Ask yourself:

-- How do I hedge risk?
+- How do I hedge risk without blowing up my long-term plan?

 - How can I use volatility to my advantage?

-Passive investors get hurt when they panic-sell—then buy back in at higher prices.
+The first reaction to tariffs is often indiscriminate selling.
+Passive investors get hurt when they panic-sell, then buy back in at higher prices.

-But smart investors wait.
+But smart investors wait—and plan.

-After the Dust Settles:
+After the dust settles

 - Some companies adapt quickly, rewiring supply chains and benefiting from subsidies or trade alliances.